Showing posts with label management. Show all posts

 The Anti-Hero's Journey

 Most leadership stories follow a predictable arc: the reluctant hero discovers hidden courage, rallies the troops, and emerges transformed.
 My pandemic story is different.
-It's about an introvert who spent years performing extroversion finally finding a crisis that rewarded authenticity over performance.
+It's about an introvert who spent years performing extroversion, finally finding a crisis that rewarded authenticity over performance.

 When the pandemic hit, suddenly everyone was discovering what introverts had always known: that meaningful work could happen in smaller groups, that technology could facilitate connection without requiring constant physical presence, and that sometimes the most productive thing you can do is give people space to think.